lohedges/proof-webui/README.md

 you to use a different width for each filament.

 Errors can be corrected by clicking "Clear last label" or "Clear all labels".
-Clicking "Toggle average" will show the average label for the micrograhph, averaged over all masks that have been uploaded.
+Clicking "Toggle average" will show the average label for the micrograph, averaged over all masks that have been uploaded.
 (Note that nothing will be shown if the micrograph has not yet been labelled.)
 If you don't want to label the current micrograph, simply click "New micrograph" to get another random